signaldatascience/R-curriculum/assignments/homework/gelman/homework-gelman.md

 > [Zip file with data](http://www.stat.columbia.edu/~gelman/arm/examples/ARM_Data.zip) for most of the examples and exercises from the book.

 referring to the former to see which datasets to load from the latter.

+If the above links don't work, the files are also available in the `datasets/gelman-hill` folder of our repository.